skaysrei/erlang-chat-service/README.md

 ---

 ### Known issues:
-1. If the service gets terminated while one or more clients are still connected it might take a few more seconds for the sockets to free up.
+1. If the service gets terminated, especially while one or more clients are still connected, it might take a few more seconds for the sockets to free up.
+(TEMP FIX: Wait ~1 minute before restarting the service).
 2. translation_layer worker not closing when connection closes because it is not sending an exit signal.
-Sending it manually now but needs a rework
+Sending it manually now but needs a rework.
+Also error when connecting multiple clients, service already started.
+(FIXED: Changed start_link/4 to start_link/3, issue was duplicate local name when the server tried to start a new translation_layer worker).

 ---